brainstormforce/bb-bootstrap-alerts/readme.txt

 == Description ==

 Simple Bootstrap Alerts for Beaver Builder.
 It can provide Alerts as per bootstrap classes or you can style your alerts custom.
+Cookie based notification will allow you to display the alert after particular days.

 == Installation ==